About ZIP Code Asthma Emergency Department Visit Rates by County and ZIP Code

 Data should not be released in a way that may identify a person or release confidential information about that person.

-In the tables of asthma ED visits by ZIP code, the number of ED visits is not shown if the population is 33 or less (i.e., less than an average of 33 per year or 100 over a three-year period), or if the number of ED visits is one or two.
+In the tables of asthma ED visits by ZIP code the number of ED visits is not shown if the number of ED visits is less than six.
 A count of no ED visits is shown in the tables because a count of zero is not a threat to confidentiality.

 In an area with a small number of ED visits per year, an increase or decrease of just one or two ED visits per year can cause the ED visit rate to change dramatically from year to year; such a rate is likely to be unstable.